Idea Generation Strategies For Driving Innovation and Growth

 Employ materials like Lego or plasticine to craft small prototypes, aiding in idea visualization and refinement.

 Opportunity Recognition describes the identification of opportunities to generate growth for companies.
 The different idea generation techniques of opportunity recognition are based either on the market, the company, or the company’s environment.

 In order for this approach to be suitable for young companies, it must meet the following requirements:

 - Not too resource-intensive

 - High growth potential

-- Don’t require existing structures or certain age of the company
+- Don’t require existing structures or a certain age of the company

 A) Product Trend Approach

 The product trend approach describes opportunities that arise from global trends.
-This idea generation approach must fulfill several criteria in order to be sufficiently relevant.
+This idea-generation approach must fulfil several criteria in order to be sufficiently relevant.